wwarthen/RomWBW/ReadMe.txt

-Essentially, the creation of a custom ROM is accomplished by updating a small configuration file, then running a script to compile the software and generate the custom ROM image.
+Essentially, the creation of a custom ROM is accomplished by updating a small configuration file, then running a script to compile the software and generate the custom ROM and disk images.
 There are build scripts for Windows, Linux, and MacOS to accommodate virtually all users.
 All required build tools (compilers, assemblers, etc.) are included in the distribution, so it is not necessary to setup a build environment on your computer.

 The process for building a custom ROM is documented in the ReadMe.txt file in the Source directory of the distribution.